-- Demolition or alterations to a listed building or a building in a conservation area - Development which may result in damage to sites of international or national importance, for example Sites of Special Scientific Interest and Scheduled Ancient Monuments and built heritage resources. - Development or a breach of condition attached to a Planning permission, generally for major developments, which may result in immediate or severe harm to the local community - Works in contravention of the requirements of a notice or a continuing breach of Planning control - Unauthorised felling of trees protected by Tree Preservation Orders
+- Demolition or alterations to a listed building or a building in a conservation area. - Development which may result in damage to sites of international or national importance, for example Sites of Special Scientific Interest and Scheduled Ancient Monuments and built heritage resources. - Development or a breach of condition attached to a Planning permission, generally for major developments, which may result in immediate or severe harm to the local community. - Works in contravention of the requirements of a notice or a continuing breach of Planning control. - Unauthorised felling of trees protected by Tree Preservation Orders.

-All written complaints, whether by letter or e-mail, will be treated in the same manner regardless of the source, in accordance with the Prioritisation Scheme.
+All written complaints, will be treated in the same manner regardless of the source, in accordance with the Prioritisation Scheme.